2025 Minneapolis mayoral election

 The 2025 Minneapolis mayoral election was held on November 4, 2025.
 The mayor Jacob Frey won re-election to a third term.
 Minneapolis uses instant-runoff voting, also known as ranked choice voting, in its mayoral elections.
 Voters are allowed to rank up to three candidates on their ranked choice ballots.
 The election was held alongside races for city council and other municipal offices.

 Candidates

 Declared

-The following candidates have filed paperwork to run:
+The following candidates filed paperwork to run: